andresheredia1/HyBayesCal-pckg/README.md

   * pandas
   * scikit-learn

+##Installation and run a project

+Firstly, download the package and copy it to a desired folder.
+The download version of the package has some folders and scripts  which are explained in detail in the following lines:
+Once you download the package you will see these folders.

 ## Usage Instructions
 To use this package, ensure the mentioned software and Python libraries are installed:
 * Upon the initial launch of the VM, the first essential task is to update the system (which should be performed periodically):